4 Tips for Keeping Your Data Secure

-Collecting and storing information is a practice that’s necessary for businesses to thrive.
+Collecting and storing information is necessary for businesses to thrive.
 Without data, companies couldn’t pay employees or know who’s a customer and who’s a lead.
-But a lot of the information organizations gather and retain is personal and sensitive.
-Businesses must protect it from hackers and cybercriminals who will use that data for nefarious purposes.
+However, much of the information organizations gather and retain is personal and sensitive.
+Businesses must protect it from hackers and cybercriminals using that data for nefarious purposes.

-With increasing increasing increasing data breaches, all companies are potential targets regardless of size.
-Staying vigilant against security threats can prevent the loss of sensitive data and the costs accompanying it.
+With increasing data breaches, all companies are potential targets regardless of size.
+Staying vigilant against security threats can prevent the loss of sensitive data and its costs.
 Here are four ways you can keep your business’s data secure.

 1. Automate and Enforce Authentication